phoenix090/reddit_api/README.md

 ```

 ### GET: localhost:8080/reddit/api/me/friends/
-Gets all the friends of the user.
+* What: Gets all the friends of the user.

-*Response:
+* Response:

 ```json
 {